 directed by Maya Zinshtein

 “Beitar Jerusalem” is a symbol of rightwing Israel.
-But in 2012-2013 the club signed two Chechen Muslim players, enraging Beitar’s hardcore fans, La Familia, some of whom sing of being racist.
+But in 2012-2013, the club signed two Chechen Muslim players, enraging Beitar’s hardcore fans, La Familia, some of whom sing of being racist.
 Some of Israel’s political leaders find La Familia embarrassing.
-But do they simply reflect a wider problem facing Israel – a polarised society?
+But do they reflect a broader problem facing Israel – a polarised society?
 Guardian link

 produced by Geoff Arbourne

 “Seeds of discontent” is a short documentary for the Transnational Institute in Amsterdam.
 Released less than a week before the UN Committee for World Food Security meets in Rome, this film gives a compelling visual portrait of how investment by private financial players can undermine food security and human rights in developing countries.